cybertec-postgresql/pg_timetable/README.md

 ## Main features
 - Tasks can be arranged in chains
-- A chain executes SQL, built-in or executable command
+- Each task executes SQL, built-in or executable command
 - Parameters can be passed to tasks
 - Missed chains (possibly due to downtime) can be retried automatically
 - Support for configurable repetitions